 How do I schedule use of a particular microscope?

 After demonstrating proficiency in the use of the microscope, you will be given access to the iLab Scheduler and may reserve equipment on your own.
-There are time constraints on specific instruments each day.
 Special circumstances can be discussed and work-arounds are possible for live or timed experiments.

 How do I cancel or reschedule my appointment?